-- NRD will record a firm's or an individual's category of registration in the (1) principal jurisdiction, any T&C imposed by the principal regulator, and any exemption from Part 4 of Regulation 31-103 or Part 2 of Regulation 33-109 granted by the principal regulator. - Under Regulation 11-102, a firm or individual that is registered in a category in the firm's or individual's principal jurisdiction is automatically registered in a nonprincipal passport jurisdiction in the same category as in the firm's or the individual's principal jurisdiction if - in the case of a firm, (a) - the firm submitted a completed Form 33-109F6 in accordance with Regulation 33-109, and - receipt of the submission has been acknowledged; and - (b) in the case of an individual, - the individual's sponsoring firm is registered in the non-principal passport jurisdiction in the same category as in the firm's principal jurisdiction, and the individual's sponsoring firm submitted a completed Form 33-109F4, or in some cases a completed Form 33-109F2, in accordance with Regulation 33-109 for the individual.
+- NRD will record a firm's or an individual's category of registration in the principal jurisdiction, any T&C imposed by the principal regulator, and any exemption from Part 4 of Regulation 31-103 or Part 2 of Regulation 33-109 granted by the principal regulator. - Under Regulation 11-102, a firm or individual that is registered in a category in the firm's or individual's principal jurisdiction is automatically registered in a nonprincipal passport jurisdiction in the same category as in the firm's or the individual's principal jurisdiction if the firm or individual submitted the relevant completed

+Regulation 33-109 form and is a member of an SRO if that is required for that category of registration.